WHERE TO BEGIN

 Software/Hardware/Student Account Issues

-If you have software/hardware/email/student account issues, UIC’s Information Technology Help Center is available to assist you.
+If you have software/hardware/email/student account issues, UIC Help Center is available to assist you.
+Walk-in support is available in the IDEA Commons in the UIC Library.

 All official communications will come to you via your UIC email address so it is important that you set up your account and get in the habit of checking it as often as you can.
 You do have the option to access your UIC email via Gmail if you prefer.